ldutoit/huttoni_pilot/README.md

 ### Overview

-Micrelenchus is a genus of molluscs with lately unexpected phylogenetics relationships (Donald et al. 206, MPE).
-We have data for 4 species including outgroup).
+Micrelenchus huttoni mitogenomics.
+We have one species 2x150bp.
+This is a modified version of https://github.com/ldutoit/Micrelenchus applied to Micrelenchus huttoni alone.

 ### Key Players